English In Action seeks volunteer tutors living or working in the Roaring Fork Valley between Carbondale and Aspen.

 In the Individualized Tutoring program you will be matched with a student who can meet at a time and a place that works for you.
 Our tutoring pairs usually start at the libraries in Aspen or Basalt, our office in El Jebel or another public location.
 As the tutoring pairs get to know each other they will meet in other locations.
 Since the emergence of COVID-19, many of our tutoring pairs have transitioned to online and socially distanced classes.

 The initial commitment is for an hour a week for six months, though most pairs meet for longer.
 While some tutoring pairs focus on structured English lessons, other pairs will focus on conversation or doing activities together.
 Tutors are expected to be “mentors” and not formal teachers.

 If you don’t have time to volunteer weekly, Open Hours may be a good option for you.
-Open Hours is an informal drop-in class, which takes place at our office in El Jebel every Thursday from 6 to 7:30 p.m.
+Open Hours is an informal drop-in class, which currently takes place via Zoom every Thursday from 6 to 7:30 p.m.
 As a volunteer tutor you can sign up for the Thursdays that work best for you.
 We ask you to commit to at least eight sessions.
 While some tutors will come one or two times a month, others will come every Thursday for a few months.